gb22289/COMS20012/docs/exercises/Exercise2.md

 3. How many keys are required for two people to communicate via a cipher?
    One when using a symmetric cipher, two when using an assymetric cipher?
 5. What is the difference between a block cipher and a stream cipher?
+   Block ciphers encrypt plaintext in blocks of predetermined size, whereas stream ciphers encrypt a digital data stream bit by bit
 7. What are the two general approaches to attacking a cipher?
+   Cryptanalysis or Brute force
-8. What is a trap-door one-way function?
+9. What is a trap-door one-way function?
+    A function that is easy to calculate one way but infeasible the other direction.
+This is unless you know additional information.
-9. What requirements must a public-key cryptosystems fulfill to be a secure algorithm?
+11. What requirements must a public-key cryptosystems fulfill to be a secure algorithm?
-10. What is the difference between a message authentication code and a one-way hash function?
+12. What is the difference between a message authentication code and a one-way hash function?

 ## Answers